 Is a 15-Year Fixed-Rate Mortgage right for you?

-With a 15-year Fixed-Rate Home Loan, you repay the principal and interest each month through your monthly payment.
+We are Mortgage Lenders in Kansas City offering 15-year Fixed-Rate Home Loans.
+With a 15 year fixed, you repay the principal and interest each month through your monthly payment.
 Since this is a fixed-rate mortgage, the interest rate stays the same throughout the life of the loan.

 The long-term advantage of a 15-year fixed-rate mortgage is that it is cheaper than other mortgage loan options; however, monthly payments are higher than loans with a longer repayment term, like a traditional 30-year mortgage.